achliopa/udemy_PracticalReactNativeCourse/readme.md

 ### Lecture 42 - Installing Redux and Creating a Basic Setup

 * we will move the App.js component state to Redux as this will declutter the app from passing state through props deep down the hierarchy
-* we install redux `npm i --save redux react-redux`
+* we install redux `npm i --save redux react-redux` NOTICE: use `yarn install` instead
 * in /src we add a folder named /store for redux related code
 * in store we add a /reducers /actions
 * in /reducers we add a places.js for app reducer. we implement a boilerplate reducer adding init state